 When your furry friend falls ill or takes a bad fall off the couch, nobody wants to choose between a pet’s future and the pocketbook.
 Enter pet insurance.

 Pet insurance helps ease the pet health care cost burden for many families facing big bills for critical illness or emergency care for their beloved dogs or cats.
+September is National Pet Health Insurance Month, so it's a good time to learn about the products available and assess your pet's needs.

-Pet insurance can be especially important because visits to the veterinarian can be costly.
+Finding the perfect pet insurance can be especially important because visits to the veterinarian can be costly.
 Bills can easily run into thousands of dollars.
 That’s where pet health insurance comes in, but is it worth the cost of a policy?

 The answer depends on your family’s financial situation, and the physical condition of your pet.